Foxandxss/angular-tips/source/_posts/2013-08-06-watch-how-the-apply-runs-a-digest.markdown

 Hello, {{ World }}
 ```

-Here, even if we have two things attached to the `$scope`, only one is bound.
+Here, even though we have two things attached to the `$scope`, only one is bound.
 So in this case we only created one `$watch`.

 ```javascript controllers.js
 app.controller('MainCtrl', function($scope) {